Bionic1251/Revisiting-the-Tag-Relevance-Prediction-Problem/README.md

 * Prediction – predicting scores based on extracted features with `run_tenfolds.R` and `./models/run_tenfolds.py`
 * Evaluation – measuring performance of algorithms with `./models/calcl_mae_for_folds.py`

+The dataset is available via the following link: (coming soon)

 ## Usage License